lgrigor/QA-Automation-Group-3/README.md

-# Homeworks
+# QA-Automation-Group-3

-BDG 2021 Automation QA
+BDG 2021 QA Automation: Homework tasks and more